mliu000/NP-Dater/README.md

 #### Your puzzles are saved.

 - Automatically saves your puzzles
-- You can load them in, or delete them.
+- Load them in (continue off of where you left), or delete them

 <img src="frontend/images/instructionImages/InstructionsSelectMode.png" alt="Gameplay Screenshot" width="400"/>